saabgeek04/SystemsSAC/README.md

 <img src='./media/clampdemo1.png'>
 <i>Demonstration of initial clamp design and its pivot point</i>

-Ideally the clamps can move independently of each other, allowing the greatest flexibility. this also means that
+Ideally the clamps can move independently of each other, allowing the greatest flexibility.
+This does present a problem however: how do I move all 6 (or 3 pairs of 2) at the same time, without needing
+6 individual motors?